 How to Make Salsa Verde

-Although it looks like green tomatoes, Salsa Verde is actually made from tomatillos, which are related to the tomatoes we all know and love.
+Although it looks like green tomatoes, Salsa Verde is made from tomatillos, which are related to the tomatoes we all know and like.

-Tomatillos have a tart flavor, and they look like a green tomato that’s wrapped with a husk.
+Tomatillos taste tart and look like green tomatoes wrapped with a husk.
 Even though tomatoes and tomatillos belong to the nightshade family, they are not the same genus.

 Salsa verde is one of the easiest sauces that you can make.
 All you need are tomatillos, onions, jalapeno or poblano peppers, and fresh cilantro.
 You can broil or roast the tomatillos.